-Let $\mathbb{ACL}$ and $\mathbb{CA}$ be the categories of abstract clones and of clone algebras, respectively, whose morphisms are the morphisms preserving the multi-sorted and mono-sorted structure, respectively.
-We denote by $\mathbb{CA}^{\mathrm{fd}}$ the full subcategory of $\mathbb{CA}$ whose objects are the finite dimensional clone algebras.
+Let $\mathbb{ACL}$ and $\mathbb{CA}$ be the categories of abstract clones and of clone algebras, respectively, whose morphisms are the morphisms preserving the multi-sorted and one-sorted structure, respectively.
+We denote by $\mathbb{CA}^{\mathrm{fd}}$ the full subcategory of $\mathbb{CA}$ whose objects are the finite-dimensional clone algebras.